serban-petrescu/sapim/readme.md

     some-string-key: Some string value
 ```
 ### Command-line interface
 To use the commands that imply communicating with the API Manager, you need to provide a user, password and host for the library to use.
-You have two options for specifyign them:
+You have two options for specifying them:

  - Using the environment variables `SAPIM_USERNAME`, `SAPIM_PASSWORD` and `SAPIM_HOST`.
  - Using a [.sapim](https://github.com/serban-petrescu/sapim/wiki/Configuration#using-a-sapim-file) file.